platform-acceleration-lab/docker-loadtest/README.md

 Note that from Kubernetes,
 you can only test from externally routable addresses.

-You can modify the script if necessary to add `/etc/host` entries via the `HostAlias` configuration.
+Notice that the script automatically adds `HostAlias` configuration to add the following host names to the first node address:

+- `tracker.k8s.local`
+- `development.tracker.k8s.local`
+- `review.tracker.k8s.local`

+This is added in the case you run microk8s, minikube or a local, single node K8s cluster that does not have an externally resolvable DNS hostname.

 ### Monitoring the test